Sunday, October 4, 2009

 If you have not yet seen the sweet new Andy Samberg/Will Ferrell Music video, check it out:

 As I walked home from school today, I felt like a cool guy.
 Not because the school exploded, but because I reached 1850 - the clinical point requirement for graduating.
 I'm hoping I have that feeling again in a couple weeks after I take the regional board exam.
-To help you better understand the feeling, I made a collage:

 Sunday, April 26, 2009